cca/libraries_wagtail/docs/readme.md

 ## Installing dependencies locally

-We generally should not need to install the Python dependencies on our host laptop since the app runs in Minikube.
-However, sometimes various `pipenv` operations expect a functioning virtualenv to exist.
+We do not need to install the Python dependencies on our host laptop since the app runs in Minikube.
+However, some `uv` commands (like running `uv pip list --outdated` to find outdated dependencies) expect a functioning virtualenv to exist.

 If installing locally, note that `uwsgi` has trouble building against managed python installations, see [this comment](https://github.com/astral-sh/uv/issues/6488#issuecomment-2345417341) for instance.
 The solution is to set a `LIBRARY_PATH` shell var that points to the "lib" directory of our local python.
 With `mise` and fish shell, this looks like `set -x LIBRARY_PATH (mise where python)/lib`.